2019 Oxford Summer Seminar Applications are open!

 Started in 1966, the University of Massachusetts Amherst's Summer Seminar at Trinity College, Oxford is one of the oldest American summer programs at Oxford University.
-Now, 50 years later, the Seminar is still guided by its original intention: to introduce a wide range of students to the best of Oxford University's academic and social traditions.
-To that end, Summer Seminar students take small classes organized around discussion rather than lectures taught by Oxford faculty, and these features make for an exhilarating environment for teaching and learning.
-At the same time, participants also have the opportunity to explore England and Europe, both on their own and on Friday field trips.
+Now, 53 years later, the Seminar is still guided by its original intention: to introduce a wide range of students to the best of Oxford University's academic and social traditions.
+To that end, Summer Seminar students take small classes organized around discussion rather than lectures taught by both Oxford and UMass faculty, and these features make for an exhilarating environment for teaching and learning.
+At the same time, participants also have the opportunity to explore England and Europe, both on their own and on field trips.

-2016 Dates: The 2016 seminar begins on Saturday, July 2, and ends on Friday, August 13.
+2019 Dates: The 2018 seminar began on Saturday, June 30, and ended on Friday, August 10.

 The Oxford Summer Seminar offers its students an opportunity not just to dwell among these academic treasures, but also to study and learn at a university that has been educating students since the Middle Ages.
 The Seminar invites its students to participate in a great academic tradition that has, for many former Seminar students, profoundly enriched their lives.

 Click here for more detailed information: The Oxford Summer Seminar (NOTE: This site is currently under construction; check back later for updates)